 What is COVID 19?

 COVID-19 is the infectious disease caused by the most recently discovered coronavirus.
 This new virus and disease were unknown before the outbreak began in Wuhan, China, in December 2019.
-COVID-19 is now a pandemic affecting many countries globally.
+COVID-19 has affected countries globally.

 How does COVID-19 spread?